epsilon537/boxlambda/docs/components_litedram.md

+---
+hide:
+  - toc
+---

 ## LiteDRAM Memory Controller

 - **LiteX Repo**, BoxLambda fork, *boxlambda* branch:
   [https://github.com/epsilon537/litex](https://github.com/epsilon537/litex).

 - **LiteX Submodule in the BoxLambda Directory Tree**: boxlambda/sub/litex/.

 - **LiteDRAM Component in the BoxLambda Directory Tree**:
   [boxlambda/gw/components/litedram](https://github.com/epsilon537/boxlambda/tree/master/gw/components/litedram)

 SDRAM memory access is pretty complicated.
 Memory access requests get queued in the memory controller, scheduled, and turned into a sequence of commands that vary in execution time depending on the previous memory locations that were recently accessed.

 There exists a class of memory controllers, called **Static Memory Controllers**, that absorb these complexities and by design create a fixed schedule for a fixed use case, resulting in very predictable behavior.
 Static Memory Controllers are far off the beaten path, however. **Dynamic Memory Controllers** are more common.
 Dynamic Memory Controllers can handle a variety of use cases with good performance *on average*.
 Unfortunately, they sacrifice predictability to achieve this flexibility.